-Ikebana Exhibit by the Sogetsu School
+Ikebana Exhibit by the Sogetsu School of Ikebana

+Learn about the Japanese art of flower arranging (Ikebana) from masters of the Sogetsu School and their students.
 This exhibit of the beautiful art of Ikebana will give everyone an opportunity to see both traditional and contemporary styles of this distinctively Japanese art form.
 Members and students of the Sogetsu School will be on hand at the exhibit to answer questions and explain the techniques used so that attendees can better appreciate this increasingly popular style of flower arranging.

-The Bonsai Society of Greater Kansas City has been in existence since 1968 and was formed to promote the interest and appreciation of the art of bonsai through education, training, information and exhibitions.
+All day in the second-floor lobby of the Carlsen Center the Bonsai Society of Greater Kansas City has been in existence since 1968 and was formed to promote the interest and appreciation of the art of bonsai through education, training, information and exhibitions.

 Torii Gate Entryway to the Festival